How to buy Ampol (ALD) shares in Australia

 Over the last 12 months, Ampol's shares have ranged in value from as little as $25.3955 up to $35.08.
 A popular way to gauge a stock's volatility is its "beta".

 Ampol Limited purchases, refines, distributes, and markets petroleum products in Australia, New Zealand, Singapore, and the United States.
-The company operates through Convenience Retail, and Fuels and Infrastructure segments.
+The company operates through Convenience Retail, Z Energy, and Fuels and Infrastructure segments.
 The Convenience Retail segment sells fuels through Ampol's network of stores.
 The Fuels and Infrastructure segment wholesales fuels and lubricant supplies.
-It distributes its products through a network of depots, diesel stops, marine facilities, and service station sites.
+The Z Energy segment includes fuel offerings in the New Zealand market.
+It distributes its products through depots, terminals, pipelines, and service station sites.
+The company sells fuels to various customers in defence, mining, transport, marine, agriculture, aviation, and other commercial sectors.
 The company was formerly known as Caltex Australia Limited and changed its name to Ampol Limited in May 2020.
-Ampol Limited was founded in 1900 and is based in Alexandria, Australia.
+Ampol Limited was founded in 1900 and is headquartered in Alexandria, Australia.

 Frequently asked questions